Abhishek-Arora/Machine-Learning-Polynomial-Regression-Using-Matlab/README.md

 # Machine-Learning-Polynomial-Regression-Using-Matlab
-In this Machine Learning assignment for CMPT 726 ML course at SFU, trained model for regression and analyzed a dataset.
+In this Machine Learning assignment for CMPT 726 ML course at SFU, we trained model for regression and analyzed a dataset.

 ##Data